 Eastern Green Junior School Governors

 I am a father of 3 and parent governor/chair of governors.
-I have been a resident of Eastern Green for 32 years and been associated with EGJS for 8 and half years as a parent, my third child due through from September 2017.
+I have been a resident of Eastern Green for 32 years and been associated with EGJS for 8 and half years as a parent, my third child started in September 2017.

 I see my role as a governor to help, support, challenge and develop all we do at EGJS to allow the teachers to serve up a fabulous education experience for all of our children while keeping them safe and getting them ready for their journeys into secondary education and life itself.

 I am a community governor and lived in Eastern Green for 38years.
 I’ve had 5 children educated at Eastern Green Junior School and have grandchildren coming though.
 My aim is to support both the teaching staff AND more importantly the children, in an environment at school that is safe, caring, challenging and respectful for all, but most importantly an environment that allows the children to achieve the very best that they can.